 - From the Library sidebar on the far left, select Photos.

-- From the Actions column, drag Change Type of Images to the workflow area.
+- From the Actions column, drag Change Type of Images (the one with the Preview icon) to the workflow area.

 - A dialog prompt will appear.
 If you want your action to convert copies of images placed in the folder and preserve the originals, select Add.
 If you want it to convert the original images, select Don't Add.

 - In the Change Type of Images action panel, choose the type of format that you want images to be converted to.
 We're selecting JPG.

 - In the Automator menu bar, select File -> Save... or press Command-S, call your new file action "Convert Image," then click Save.

 That's all there is to it.
 Next time you want to convert an image into your preferred format, simply drag it into the folder that you assigned the action to.

 Now that you know how to create the image conversion workflow in Automator, you may want to turn it into a standalone "Application," the option for which you can find in Automator's document menu.
 An "Application" is a self-running workflow that acts as a droplet – any files or folders dropped onto it are used as input to the workflow.
 In other words, you could add an "Application" to your Dock and drop images onto it for conversion.